 Dallas-Fort Worth Travel Guide

 The two cities are, however, very different halves of a whole.
-Dallas, its soaring glass-sided skyscrapers seemingly growing like mushrooms out of the prairie, is full of glitz and glamour.
-Its urban landscape is vigorous and classy, its citizens enjoying the good things in life from fashionable clothing to flashy cars.
-This thriving city is the ninth largest city in the United States, having grown from a frontier outpost with 20 streets in 1841 to a centre for big business and big banking, helped along a little by 'black gold', the oil that was discovered 100 miles (161km) east of the city in 1930.
+Dallas, its soaring glass-sided skyscrapers growing out of the prairie, is full of glitz and glamour.
+This thriving city is the ninth largest city in the United States, having grown from a frontier outpost with 20 streets in 1841 to a centre for big business and big banking.
+This was helped along a little by 'black gold', the oil that was discovered 100 miles (161km) east of the city in 1930.

 Dallas is certainly the place for visitors to enjoy a rich shopping experience and upmarket wining and dining, but Fort Worth is the venue for exciting and interesting attractions and a taste of western culture.

 We are looking for contributors for our Dallas-Fort Worth travel guide.
 If you are a local, a regular traveller to Dallas-Fort Worth or a travel professional with time to contribute and answer occasional forum questions, please contact us.